biosafetylvl5/gwynu/src/understanding/estradiol.njk.md

 ![](./estradiol/larger-synthesis.JPG)

 Attempts to scale up the synthesis were sucessful at 50mL and 100mL.
-However, the absorbance of said batches in the 600-750nm range is correlated with the reaction size.
-It's unclear if this is a bad thing, but it's likely due to differing particle sizes brought on by a slower dispersal of the Sodium Citrate upon addition.
+The correlation between the absorbance of said batches in the 600-750nm range with the reaction size is interesting.
+The dispersal of the Sodium Citrate upon addition to a variable reaction could be affecting particle sizes.

 ![Synthesis Batches [How I made this figure](./estradiol/interns/Progesterone-Aptamer-Titrations.html)](./estradiol/interns/figs/aunps.png)